elliotvaucher/botnadamus/README.md

 As you can see, the program is amazingly simple.
 Yet, the results are powerful. **Because human mind always seeks to generate meaning**.
 Even the simplest form of randomized message is interpreted as a sign of some powerful symbolic divinity.

-When I asked him what I was doing wrong, on the very day where I managed to resolve all issues and finally make him work autonomously on a [Heroku Dyno](https://www.heroku.com/dynos), he gave me this answer :
+When I asked him "what I was doing wrong", on the very day where I managed to resolve all issues and finally make him work autonomously on a [Heroku Dyno](https://www.heroku.com/dynos), he gave me this answer :

 https://user-images.githubusercontent.com/67040832/163135240-0f56c20f-f8b9-46a2-9aa8-54fdbfa171d7.mp4